IDMNYU/DM-GY6063A-Creative-Coding/README.md

 **Week 1 (9/3):** Introduction to the class.
 Download and install required software.
 Variables, simple data types, math.
 Conditionals, loops, and simple algorithms.
 Basic 2D drawing.
 - **Reading**: Learning Processing, ch1-3.
-- **Assignment (due before following class):** Sol Lewitt drawing exercise.
+- **Assignment:** Sol Lewitt drawing exercise.

 **Week 2 (9/10):** Variables, Conditionals & loops, Demystifying math.
 - **Reading**: Learning Processing, ch4-7, 9.
-- **Assignment (due before following class):** Sol Lewitt drawing exercise (extended).
+- **Assignment:** Sol Lewitt drawing exercise (extended).

 **Week 3 (9/17):** Arrays & collections.
 Visualizing data.
 - **Reading**: Nature of Code, Introduction, Chapters 1&2
-- **Assignment (due before following class):** In Processing, create a unique data visualization using the NYC Bicycle data set from class.
-Post your visualization to the class page on OpenProcessing as well as your github repo.
+- **Assignment:** In Processing, create a unique data visualization using the NYC Bicycle data set from class.
+Post your visualization to your github repo.

 **Week 4 (9/24):** Vectors and Forces: A look at simple systems used when creating motion and animation.
 - **Reading**: Nature of Code, Chapter 3
-- **Assignment (due before following class):** Extend the Nature of Code example we went over in class (Examples->Books->chp2_forces->NOC_2_4_forces_friction.pde) to include interaction with keyboard and/or mouse, as well as Perlin noise and vectors.
+- **Assignment:** Extend the Nature of Code example we went over in class (Examples->Books->chp2_forces->NOC_2_4_forces_friction.pde) to include interaction with keyboard and/or mouse, as well as Perlin noise and vectors.

 **Week 5 (10/1):** Oscillation: Waves, repetition, and sound.
 - **Reading**: Learning Processing, Chapter 8
-- **Assignment (due before following class):** Choose one of two possible assignments.
+- **Assignment:** Choose one of two possible assignments.
 Option 1: Redesign the clock.
 You must use trigonometry and Processing's time functions to design a novel clock.
 See week_05->second_clock for inspiration.
 Option 2: Write a Processing Sketch using the Minim Library in Processing.
 I encourage you to go beyond the simple examples in Processing->File->Examples .
 Try creating sounds and drawing the output of those sounds.
 Use interaction with the keyboard and the mouse like we've done in class.

 **Week 6 (10/8):** Particle Systems and getting started with Object Oriented Programming.
 - **Reading**: Nature of Code, Chapter 4, 5